AtulRai96/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
 Rock Paper Scissors Game code that allows user to input rounds and keeps round and total score.

+This is a basic Python Code for the game with functionalities like:
+	-> Allows user to input the number of rounds.
+	-> Keeps score of each round and the total score at the end.
+	-> At the end, asks user if he wants to continue.

 There is a Detail file that has some questions and answers asked in an interview for California project.